OpenBB-finance/OpenBB/website/content/terminal/reference/crypto/qa/acf.md

 ---
 title: acf
-description: The page provides explanation and usage for acf- the Auto-Correlation and Partial Auto-Correlation Functions for diff and diff diff crypto data.
+description: "The page provides explanation and usage for acf- the Auto-Correlation" and Partial Auto-Correlation Functions for diff and diff diff crypto data.
 It includes parameters details and illustrative plot.
 keywords: